Chart Color Schemes

 Langwarrin has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 28 projects likely affecting the region.
-Notable ones are Langwarrin Community Centre and Early Years Project, 82 Edward Street Residential Development, 46-48 Edward Street Townhouses, and Potts Road Subdivision (68-74 Potts Road).
-The following list details those most relevant.
+AreaSearch has identified 28 projects that may affect the region.
+Notable projects include Langwarrin Community Centre and Early Years Project, 82 Edward Street Residential Development, 46-48 Edward Street Townhouses, and Potts Road Subdivision (68-74 Potts Road).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.